Archan6el/NSA-Codebreaker-2025-Writeup/Task3.md

 #### Go Go Ghidra

-Remember, from the `file` command output, the binary is stripped.
+Remember, from the `file` command output, the binary is missing section headers, meaning the original symbol and function names are unavailable, making the binary a little harder to reverse engineer.
 However, we can pretty easily find the `main` function by trying to find `libc_start_main`

 > Note I had already done some function renaming in the below disassembly snippets